Reading Time: 3 minutes

 The business market looks a lot different than it did a couple of decades ago.
 Companies aren’t limited to their local area anymore — and many companies are finding that going global is more essential than ever for continued growth.
 Which is the best country to do business with when considering global business expansion?

 If making the leap internationally is on the table, certain nations have significant opportunities.
-Here are the top 10 countries to consider for global expansion.
+Here are the top countries for global expansion to consider in 2021:

 1. United Kingdom